Customer service redesign

-Increase efficiency
+Increase efficiency Reduce task-handling time

-UX & UI design
+UX & UI design UX research

-What is customer service system?
+What is the customer service system?

 Who are our users?